<aside> ℹ️

 A fresh-for-2026-realities redesign of the much-loved Life Architecture community learning and action series, this 4-month programme invites participants to collectively imagine and practice living in ways that are more alive with what we truly care about.

-This will be a space to practice economies of mutuality and interdependence, rather than scarcity and singularity.
+This will be a space to practice economies of mutuality and interdependence, rather than scarcity and individualism.
 Starting in March, will meet once a month for 4 months, with support prompts and resources for in-between.

 The goal of the the Personal Compass series is to walk a small and committed cohort of folks from a starting point — what do I care about? what are my values? what are my intentions at this point in my life? — through to the first steps of how they could actually put those into practice for the movements that move them, and to do so in a sustainable, regenerative way (ie, not charging towards burnout in the first steps).